rohilshah95/BotsUp/report/report.md

 It may happen that the user is unsure of a part of his code.
 He doesn't want the bot to analyze his whole file, he can also give it a code snippet, that is, only the part of the code he wants to analyze.
 The bot will analyze it and give back results and the conversation can be continued as in the above cases.
 ![](snippet.png)

-Now, what if the user wants to analyze his whole project?!
+Now, what if the user wants to analyze his whole project?
 He can give the whole zipped project folder or a link to his GitHub repository.
 The bot will download and analyze the entire project and give the results of its analyses.
 The most severe issues from the project are displayed which will help the user to learn more about the bugs or solve them.
 ![](repo.png)

 All these features help in the better understanding of one's code and the programming language used.
 These will help novice programmers learn to code without being intimidated and using the interactive bot just like a person helping with the code.